SRU expands ‘WOW’ experience for new students

 Rocky always finds time to join the WOW volunteer effort and help move students into the residence halls each year.

 SLIPPERY ROCK, Pa. - You might say it's gone from "WOW" to "WHOA!"
-In recent years, Slippery Rock University's Weekend of Welcome - a program that helps new students move in and get acclimated to the campus community - has evolved into an entire Week of Welcome with improvement and expansion of programs to insure students are getting the most out of their SRU experience.
+In recent years, Slippery Rock University's Weekend of Welcome - a program that helps new students move in and get acclimated to the campus community - has evolved into an entire Week of Welcome with improvement and expansion of programs to ensure students are getting the most out of their SRU experience.

 "The way the event has evolved, and what makes it great, is that we come together as a community to welcome our new members, whether they are freshman students or transfer students," said David Wilmes, associate provost for student success.
 "What we are moving toward is, in addition to being this great welcome to our community, also showcasing what we have as a community so the students can take full advantage of what we have to offer.
 Finding out about opportunities to plan their college career and start off on the right foot."